duthied/Free-Friendika/doc/themes.md

     /view/theme/**your-theme-name**/style.css

 sometimes, there is also a file called style.php in the theme directory.
-This is only needed if the theme allowes the user to change certain things of the theme dynamically.
+This is only needed if the theme allows the user to change certain things of the theme dynamically.
 Say the font size or set a background image.

 ### Templates